Apply Now

 How much does it cost?

 As a participant there is little cost involved.
 The Government of Japan very generously covers most expenses.
 This includes your return airfares to Japan as well as all living expenses whilst in Japan and onboard the ship.
-Participants are required to purchase travel insurance, national uniforms, gifts, and provide for their own spending money..
-Some costs are incurred for delegation expenses (such as a National Presentation) and there is an expectation the delegation will work together to seek financial and in-kind sponsorship.
+Participants are required to purchase travel insurance, national uniforms, gifts, and provide for their own spending money.
+They may also need to cover other expenses such as domestic flights for training in New Zealand pre-program.
+Some costs are incurred for delegation expenses (such as props and materials for the National Presentation) and there is an expectation the delegation will work together to seek financial and in-kind sponsorship.

 What kind of activities are there on the programme?